NTIA/scos-sensor/README.md

 This is the SSL certificate used for the scos-sensor web server and is always required.

-To be able to sign server-side and client-side certificates, we need to create our own self-signed root CA certificate first.
+To be able to sign server-side and client-side certificates in this example, we need to create our own self-signed root CA certificate first.
 The command will prompt you to enter a password and the values for the CA subject.

 ```bash
 openssl req -x509 -sha512 -days 365 -newkey rsa:4096 -keyout scostestca.key -out scostestca.pem
 ```

 Generate a host certificate signing request.
 Replace the values in square brackets in the subject for the server certificate.

 ```bash
 openssl req -new -newkey rsa:4096 -keyout sensor01.key -out sensor01.csr -subj "/C=[2 letter country code]/ST=[state or province]/L=[locality]/O=[organization]/OU=[organizational unit]/CN=[common name]"